-Fishing ReportLake Ferguson - 8/14/2018 11:29:43 AM
+Fishing ReportLake Ferguson - 7/30/2020 2:31:43 PM

-Bass should be continuing in their normal summertime patterns.
+|Bass||Bass fishing has been relatively slow with the summer heat.
+Some anglers are still catching some nice bass late in the evening and early mornings.
 Look for fish to be in water less than 10 feet deep near structure along the shoreline.
-Top water lures like buzz baits are often good this time of year.
-Other good bait choices include deep diving crankbaits and soft plastics.
+Good bait choices include slowly fished spinnerbaits and soft plastics.
 Try fishing around the rip rap banks and piers on the north eastern shoreline.
-Best times of day should be early morning and late evening.
+The best fishing is often on a slow fall of the Mississippi River.|

+|Catfish||There have not been any reports of anglers fishing for catfish at this time.
 For catfish, try tightlining or fishing trotlines along the shoreline near the grain elevators.
-Blues, channels, and flatheads are all present in Lake Beulah.
+Blues, channels, and flatheads are all present in Lake Ferguson.
 Best baits for blues and channels should be nightcrawlers or chicken liver.
-For flathead use live bait like goldfish.
-Running out and fishing in the Mississippi River can also be a very effective way to catch some big catfish.
+Catfish fishing is often slow in the winter time.|

 Mississippi Department of Wildlife, Fisheries, and Parks Fisheries Biologists use various sampling methods to assess the fish populations in the State’s waters.
 Sampling results for selected water bodies are summarized in Reel Facts Sheets.

 Please be aware that silver carp are very abundant in Lake Ferguson and may jump out of the water and collide with boater, skiers, and anglers.